 The LifeSight fund range has been designed to provide excellent value for money for members, offering diversification of asset classes, implemented on a passive basis to deliver higher expected returns at a lower cost (relative to simpler structures) for each unit of risk.
 Diversified growth options are a key part of the investment solution as they are capable of delivering growth for members but with lower volatility.

-The onboarding process typically takes about 6-12 months depending on the extent of the pre-transition work required, including the potential need for consultation between the sponsoring employer, trustees and employees.
+The master trust onboarding process typically takes about 6-12 months depending on the extent of the pre-transition work required, including the potential need for consultation between the sponsoring employer, trustees and employees.

 We have established links with the range of professional bodies that cover our activities and participate actively in the following organisations:

-The Pensions and Lifetime Savings Association is a national association with a ninety-year history of helping pension professionals run better pension schemes.
+The Pensions and Lifetime Savings Association is a national association with a 90-year history of helping pension professionals run better pension schemes.